 The Chapel of the Finding of the Holy Cross

 Exit the Golgotha from the other set of stairs and then turn right.
 Continue through the curving corridor until you see another set of stairs to your right, going down.
-As you climb down the stairs, notice the small crosses sunken in the stone walls.
-These are ancient graffiti done by thousands of pilgrims over the years.
+As you climb down the stairs, notice the small crosses carved into the stone walls.
+This is ancient graffiti from the 12th century.

 At the bottom of the stairs, you’ll reach the Chapel of Saint Helena.
 It’s a beautiful chapel owned by the Armenians, with many mosaics, paintings, and wall paintings.

 There are many legends connected to the finding of the True Cross.
-One of them tells that Helena forced a Jew to tell her where the cross was hidden.
-She made him starve for a week in a dry well until he led her to this place.
+One tells that Helena forced a Jew to tell her where the cross was hidden.
+She starved him in a dry well for a week until he led her to this place.
 Then, he dug and revealed three crosses.
 One belonged to Jesus, one to the Good Thief, and one to the Bad Thief.
 All three were crucified together on the same day.
 So, which one belonged to Jesus?
-Luckily, a funeral passed by, and Helena hurried to test the crosses on the dead body.
+Luckily, a funeral passed, and Helena hurried to test the crosses on the dead body.
 They placed one cross on the body, and nothing happened.
 They placed the second cross, and nothing happened.
-Then, they placed the third cross, and the man came back to life.
+Then, they placed the third cross, and the man returned to life.

 Climb back up to the corridor and walk to the other side of the church, the circular Rotunda.
 There, you’ll find the Holy Sepulchre, the empty tomb of Jesus.
-Look up to see the spectacular ceiling.
-If you’ll come during daylight, you’ll see the sun rays spilling through the hole in the ceiling.
+Look up to see the spectacular dome.
+If you come during daylight, you can see light spilling through the hole in the ceiling.

 According to Christian belief, Jesus was buried here, in a burial cave originally intended for Joseph of Arimathea.
 Joseph was a rich man and a disciple of Jesus, and because Jesus didn’t have a burial cave, he offered his own.
 Three days after the burial, on Sunday, a group of women came to visit the tomb.
-But they found it open.
-When they stepped inside, they saw an angel that told them: “You came to visit Jesus of Nazareth who was crucified, but he is not here, because he was raised from the dead.”
+But they found it empty.
+Inside, they saw an angel that told them: “You are looking for Jesus the Nazarene, who was crucified.
+But he has risen!
+He is not here!”
+(Mark 16:6, NIRV)

-The Holy Sepulchre is found inside the Aedicule, the small chapel in the middle of the Rotunda.
+The Holy Sepulchre is found inside the Aedicule, the small structure in the middle of the Rotunda.
 The Aedicule is made of two rooms.
-In the first one, you’ll find a relic of the Angel’s Stone.
-This stone is believed to be part of the large stone that sealed the tomb.
-In the second room, you’ll find what is believed to be the tomb of Jesus.
+In the first one, you’ll find a relic of the Angel’s Stone, believed to be part of the large stone that sealed the tomb.
+In the second room, you’ll find what is believed to be the rock bed on which Jesus’ body was laid for burial.
 When there are many tourists, entering the Aedicule could take a very long time, sometimes even more than an hour.
-And every visitor can only stay a few moments in the chapel.
+And every visitor can only stay a few moments inside.

 About the Holy Fire

-One of the most important Christian ceremonies takes place in the Aedicule every year, on the night before Easter Sunday.
-The Greek-Orthodox Patriarch of Jerusalem enters the Aedicule and comes out with the “Holy Fire.”
-Then, the fire is passed among thousands of believers, who want to take a bit of the holiness back home.
+One of the most important Christian ceremonies occurs in the Aedicule every year, the night before Easter Sunday.
+The Greek-Orthodox Patriarch of Jerusalem enters the Aedicule and emerges with the “Holy Fire.”
+Then, the fire is passed among thousands of believers who want to take some of the holiness back home.

 Watch this video by the Christian Youth Channel to get a better understanding of the ceremony: